laneboysrc/nrf24l01-rc/stm32f1-nrf24l01-transmitter/doc/architecture.md

   - 1 mixer unit
   - Trim is enabled (depends on source?)
   - Switch is "None"

-Custom:
-  - 1 mixer unit
-  - All fields exposed in the UI

 Cut:
   - 1 mixer unit